mschlenker/lesslinux-builder/README.md

 **Stable: Yellow**  Build with neither  `--legacy` nor `--unstable`.
 Building and running with 3.17.3 is partially tested.
 Firefox 33.1.1 has some issues building the russian, portuguese and polish language packs.
 Cmake 3.0.2, libpng 1.6, Boost and LLVM 3.5.0 has been moved here.

-**Unstable: Yellow** Build with `--unstable`. pkg_content has been updated to match.
+**Unstable: Yellow** (more green than yellow) Build with `--unstable`. pkg_content has been updated to match.
 Unstable kernels are based on Ubuntus config and testing has started!
 Cairo Dock is back to 3.3.2 since 3.4.0 does not show an application menu.
-Minor issues: pkg_content for recent changes not there yet.
+See http://blog.lesslinux.org/minor-update-to-unstable-fresh-firefox-and-thunderbird-fixed-usb-boot/

 ## Checking out